adelriosantiago/node-git-wrapper/README.md

 git-wrapper
 ===========

-a wrapper around the git executable
+A wrapper around the git executable

 ## Installation